2006 Asian Games: Opening ceremony

-The opening ceremony was viewed by 50,000 spectators in the Khalifa International Stadium, and famous guests such as the International Olympic Committee's Jacques Rogge, Iranian President Mahmoud Ahmadinejad, Palestinian Prime Minister Ismail Haniyeh and Syrian President Bashar Assad.
-The opening ceremony was directed and produced by the Australian David Atkins, who made the same functions at the 2000 Summer Olympics opening.
+The opening ceremony was viewed by 50,000 spectators in the Khalifa International Stadium, including VIP guests like Jacques Rogge from the International Olympic Committee, Mahmoud Ahmadinejad from Iran, Ismail Haniyeh from Palestine and Bashar al-Assad from Syria.
+The opening ceremony was directed and produced by the Australian David Atkins, who also helmed the 2000 Summer Olympics opening ceremony in Sydney.

-The opening ceremony presented the culture of the Arab World as the central geographic of the Asian continent as well as the contact with the another Asian cultures.
+The opening ceremony showcased the importance of the culture of the Arab world in the history of Asia and referenced the region's contact with other Asian cultures.
 Several musical artists such as Hong Kong's Jacky Cheung, India's Bollywood star Sunidhi Chauhan, Lebanon's Majida El Roumi and Spanish tenor José Carreras performed at the ceremony.
 The ceremony ended with the lighting of the cauldron at the main stadium by Mohammed Bin Hamad Al-Thani, son of the emir and captain of the Qatar equestrian endurance team.
-A t the same time another cauldron was lit at the top of Aspire Tower.
+At the same time, another cauldron was lit at the top of the Aspire Tower.

 The games was officially opened by the Emir of Qatar, Sheikh Hamad bin Khalifa Al Thani.